 - your ability to analyse and evaluate the arguments of others

-- your ability to adhere to the norms of academic writing (referencing, quotation, and bibliography)
+- your ability to adhere to the norms of academic writing (referencing, quotation, avoiding plagiarism* and other forms of academic misconduct, and bibliography)

 - your command of academic English